 Sacha Baron Cohen’s most LOL characters, ranked

-This week, Variety confirmed that Showtime has revealed its new project with Sacha Baron Cohen – the comic’s new TV show Who Is America?, which will premiere on July 15.
-Written and directed by Cohen, the seven-episode series will explore individuals known and unknown across the American political spectrum.
-To celebrate his forthcoming new show, we’re taking a look at Cohen’s most loved (and some not so loved) characters.
+A year ago, Showtime revealed its new project with Sacha Baron Cohen, the comic’s TV show Who Is America?.
+Written and directed by Cohen, the seven-episode series explored individuals known and unknown across the American political spectrum.
+To celebrate, we’re taking a look at Cohen’s most loved (and some not so loved) characters.